 “Greenville Seminary has achieved something wonderful in the makeup of its student body: the cultivation of a fraternity of holy men pursuing the ministry together.”Rev. Dr. Richard D. Phillips (DD ’12), Pastor of the Second Presbyterian Church (PCA) of Greenville, SC

-With over 95% of our student body enrolled in the Divinity Program, we have cultivated what one local pastor (Dr. Rick Phillips) has called “a fraternity of holy men pursuing the ministry together.”
+With over 95% of our student body enrolled in the Divinity Program, we have cultivated what one local pastor (Dr. Richard Phillips of the Second Presbyterian Church of Greenville) has called “a fraternity of holy men pursuing the ministry together.”
 This certainly characterizes the classroom experience of the vast majority of our students.
 Men come to Greenville Presbyterian Theological Seminary to equip themselves for the gospel ministry, and they graduate with a commitment to preaching, pastoring, and service to the church.

 Outside of the classroom, the experience of a Greenville Seminary student is largely defined by the strong Reformed and Presbyterian churches in the area, the natural beauty of the South Carolina Upstate, and the many opportunities for fellowship with other Seminary families.
 The faculty and leadership of the Seminary seek to curate these experiences to promote spiritual growth and biblical piety in the lives of our students and their families.